prjemian/specdomain/specdomain/src/specdomain/test/test_doc.rst

 .. spec:def:: def_macro content

-   :param str arg: list of arguments is optional
+   :param arg: list of arguments is optional
+   :type arg: str

    This is a standard SPEC macro definition.